How To Start Managing Counter-Offers

-Now there are numerous reasons not to accept a counter-offer (you can Google them!)
+There are numerous reasons not to accept a counteroffer (you can Google them!)

-- If you felt you were underpaid, you’d have asked your boss for a raise.
+- You’d have asked your boss for a raise if you felt underpaid.

 - Replacing an employee can be expensive.